yaronf/I-D/STAR/draft-ietf-acme-star.md

 - Is automatically renewed by the CA for a certain period of time;
 - Is downloadable from a (highly available) public link without requiring any special authorization.

-Other than that, the ACME protocol flows as normal between IO and CA.
+Other than that, the ACME protocol flows as usual between IO and CA.
 In particular, IO is responsible for satisfying the requested ACME challenges until the CA is willing to issue the requested certificate.
 Per normal ACME processing, the IO is given back an Order ID for the issued STAR